zacharyvoase/dagny/doc/uris.md

 `index` and `show` pages, for example.
 Excluding `new` and `edit` may also prevent naming clashes if you’re using slug identifiers in URIs.

+**N.B.:** most of the time, you won't need to use the `actions` keyword argument; if you just leave actions undefined, Dagny will automatically return the appropriate responses.
+The only case where `actions` would be useful is if those actions *are* defined on the resource but you don't want routes to them to be created.

 ### Singular Resources